radioactive/radioactive/README.md

 Next generation UI frameworks can leverage Radiaoctive as their data-binding layer.
 Data source publishers can use Radioactive to provide a more user-friendly API.

+# How does Radioactive Compare to X?

+* Bacon.js, Rx.js and similar FRP libraries
+ * Radioactive focuses on *Native* integration with Javascript
+ * Radioactive interoperates with RxJs ( see [radioactive.rx](https://github.com/radioactive/radioactive/wiki/radioactive.rx) )
+* UI Frameworks like Angular.js, Knockout, etc
+ *  Radioactive is not a UI framework
+ *  TODO: more on this

 # Community